peterhinch/micropython-micropower/README.md

 # Coding tips

+## Debugging using print()

+Using USB for the REPL makes this impractical because ``stop()`` and ``standby()`` break the connection.
+A solution is to redirect the REPL to a UART and use a terminal application via a USB to serial adaptor.
+If your code uses ``standby()`` a delay may be necessary prior to the call to ensure sufficient time elapses for the data to be transmitted before the chip shuts down.

 ## CPU clock speed

 When coding for minimum power consumption there are various options.
 One is to reduce the CPU